Epic Tradition: Ancient and Modern Odysseys

 Reaction papers should involve your ideas, thoughts, and reflections on what you have read.
 The best ones always attempt to answer a question that is interesting or important to you, the writer, within the guidelines of the topic posed in class.
 Since they are short, you don't have time to explore all your thoughts on a particular text.
 Pick one idea and develop it so that it will be clear to someone else in the class (your audience) what your idea is and how you support it.
 Since these reactions are short, your opening paragraph must get to your main point right away.
 In the rest of the paper, use examples from the text and your own reasoning to show how you answer this question.
 They may focus exclusively on the text or they may use the incidents in the text as a springboard to reflections on your own experiences.
 Rubric for Response papers.

 Performance of a scene/oral presentation: Once each week, you will collaborate to perform a scene (3-5 pages) from one of our texts.
 By looking closely at the scene to be performed and reading it carefully to determine what internal cues are available to determine pace, voicing, intonation, etc., you and your collaborators will discover how the scene should be performed.
 After the performance, each member of the group must be prepared to explain his/her decisions orally to the class.
 The performance will initiate a discussion of that scene led by all the members of the group.
-The group will want to begin its discussion by discussing the structure of the scene, elements of orality or literacy in the scene followed by more specific discussion of one of the following elements, e.g., identity/ethnicity/community, power dynamics, gender, sense of time or space, heroism, friendship, narrative focalization.
+The group will want to begin its discussion by explaining the structure of the scene, elements of orality or literacy in the scene followed by more specific discussion of one of the following elements, e.g., identity/ethnicity/community, power dynamics, gender, sense of time or space, heroism, friendship, narrative focalization.

 If a member of the group knows the original language of the text, they will read a brief portion of the passage (10-15 lines) in meter and comment on significant words, rhthyms, or sound effects in the passage.